pwujczyk/ProductivityTools.CloudItems/README.md

 Push-ItemToTheCloud -Profile "AzureCloudFoldersTest" -Path "d:\Directory" -Compress -UsePassword
 ```

-If you won't provide Profile value default ProductivityTools.CloudItems.Default will be used.
+If you will not provide Profile value default ProductivityTools.CloudItems.Default will be used.
 So if in the configuration you will name your variables ProductivityTools.CloudItems.Default you can use:

 ```powershell
 Push-ItemToTheCloud -Path "d:\xxx.jpg"